 - How much of the signal is noise and whether the noise is changing with time.

-What else can an oscilloscope measure?
+What does an oscilloscope measure?

 It is possible to measure sound through an oscilloscope.
-You would need a transducer (to ‘convert’ the audio signal to a voltage), which you then connect to a channel on the scope, you’ll then display the signal as a corresponding voltage vs time
+You would need a transducer (to ‘convert’ the audio signal to a voltage), which you then connect to a channel on the scope.
+You’ll then display the signal as a corresponding voltage vs. time.

-Most modern oscilloscopes provide the option to measure DC voltage automatically, however you can measure it manually by ‘counting’ the vertical reticules and multiplying by the volts per division
+Most modern oscilloscopes provide the option to measure DC voltage automatically.
+However you can measure it manually by ‘counting’ the vertical reticules and multiplying by the volts per division.